 1.1 Background

 The Translation and Transliteration of Contact Information Policy Development Process (PDP) Working Group is concerned with the way that contact information data – commonly referred to as ‘Whois’ – are collected and displayed within generic top-level domains (gTLDs).
 According to the Charter (see also Annex A), the PDP Working Group “is tasked to provide the GNSO Council with a policy recommendation regarding the translation and transliteration of contact information.
-As part of its deliberations on this issue, the PDP WG should, at a minimum, consider the following issues:
+As part of its deliberations on this issue, the PDP Working Group should, at a minimum, consider the following issues:

 Whether it is desirable to translate contact information to a single common language or transliterate contact information to a single common script?